galousis/back-end-assignment-vessels-api/README.md

  - an IDE should provide good autocomplete with minimal setup
  - use as little magic as possible, even better to remove them at all
  - if possible, make code independent on a framework
+ - Avoid using Eloquent relationships

+### TODO:

+ - move console, http kernels and RouteProvider to Core folder
+ - write installation guide
+ - add to readme patterns used in the project
+ - add CI/CD